technix/atrament.ink/docs/developer/atrament-core.md

 ### atrament.game.reset()

 Method to call at the game end.
-It calls `atrament.game.clear()`, then clears `metadata` and `game` in Atrament state.
+It calls `atrament.game.clear()`, then clears `metadata` and `game` in the Atrament state.

 Event: `'game/reset'`

 ### atrament.game.getSession()

-Returns current game session.
+Returns the current game session.

 ### atrament.game.setSession(sessionID)

-Sets current game session.
-If set to empty value, reset session ID to default.
+Sets the current game session.
+If set to an empty value, reset the session ID to the default.

 Event: `'game/setSession', sessionID`

 ### async atrament.game.getSessions()

-Returns list of existing sessions in a `{ sessionName: numberOfSaves, ... }` format.
+Returns a list of existing sessions in a `{ sessionName: numberOfSaves, ... }` format.

 Event: `'game/getSessions', sessionList`